RafaGago/mini-async-log/README.md

 ## Initialization ##

-The library isn't a singleton, so the user should provide a reference to the logger instance.
-Even if many modules call the initialization function only one of them will succeed.
+The library isn't a singleton, so the user should provide a reference to the logger instance on each call.
+Even if many modules call the initialization function of such instance only one of them will succeed.

-There are two methods to get the instance when enqueuing a log entry, one is to provide it explicitly and the other one is by providing it on a global function.
+There are two methods to pass the instance to the logging macros when enqueuing a message, one is to provide it explicitly and the other one is by providing it on a global function.

 If no instance is provided, the global function "get_mal_logger_instance()" will be called without being namespace qualified, so you can use Koenig lookup/ADL and provide it from there.
-This happens when the user calls the macros with no explicite instance suffix, as e.g. "log_error(fmt string, ...)".
+This happens when the user calls the macros with no explicit instance suffix, as e.g. "log_error(fmt string, ...)".

 To provide the instance explictly the macros with the "_i" suffix need to be called, e.g. "log_error_i(instance, fmt_string, ...)"